-Marika King, Head of Paulig’s Innovation Incubator PINC, knows that modern people use their choices of food to build their own identity.
+Marika King, Paulig Innovation Incubator (PINC) Director, knows that modern people use their choices of food to build their own identity.
 According to King, food and the culture around it will go through a radical transformation in the future.
 One of the upcoming trends is customising food to suit individual needs.
 “What does your body need in order to stay healthy?
 People have different tastes, DNA and bacterial strains.
 The algorithms use these to calculate the type of food that is best for you.”

 Food is the new rock'n'roll!
-At least according to Marika King, Head of Paulig’s Innovation Incubator PINC.
+At least according to Marika King, Paulig Innovation Incubator Director.
 Today, people are increasingly using food to express their identity.

 “What you eat and what you order at a restaurant shows the kind of person you are.
 Health is a huge motivating factor behind it all.
 People want to optimise their health and live longer – it’s about maximising your life,” says King.

-PINC is a centre for innovations in the future of food founded by Paulig in Stockholm nearly one year ago.
+PINC is the venture arm for investments in startups in and around the future of food founded by Paulig in Stockholm nearly one year ago.
 The goal is to help Paulig renew itself as well as contribute to a tastier, healthier and more sustainable planet.
-PINC invests in both innovation projects and startups.
-Compared to Paulig’s R&D unit, PINC looks further into the future, into the whats, hows, whys and whens of people’s future eating habits.
-PINC’s four drivers are taste, well-being, sustainability and availability, meaning new ways to reach consumers.

 Over the past year, PINC has focused on building its brand and its network.

-“We already have an interesting line of startups that we are assessing.
+“We have an interesting line of startups that we are assessing.
 Some of these have approached us and some we are proactively reaching out to, for example we did an intensive sprint in Denmark given that the food community is more developed there.
-As a result we have two promising cases right now”, says King.
+As a result we have two promising cases there”, says King.

 Food loss must be cut back